 You can take steps to prepare for sibling rivalry.
 For example, you can:

 - Help your older child adjust by setting time aside for just the two of you.

 - Talk about how important it is for your older child to help care for the baby.

 - Give your older child a role in daily care, such as handing you a fresh diaper when you change your baby.

 Beginning around 6 months of age, your baby begins to feel uneasy when you go away.
+Starting around 9 to 12 months of age, he or she may cry and react strongly when you leave.
 This is called separation anxiety, or separation protest.
 You can help your baby manage these emotions by making sure your child is well-rested and well-fed before you leave.
 It may also help to distract your baby, such as with a favourite toy.